salrashid123/aws-tpm-process-credential/README.md

    With this, you "load" the `AWS_SECRET_ACCESS_KEY` into a TPM's [persistentHandle](https://trustedcomputinggroup.org/wp-content/uploads/RegistryOfReservedTPM2HandlesAndLocalities_v1p1_pub.pdf) or a TPM encrypted PEM  that it can only be used on that TPM alone.

-2. Securely Transfer `AWS_SECRET_ACCESS_KEY` from one hose to another
+2. Securely Transfer `AWS_SECRET_ACCESS_KEY` from one host to another

-   This flow is not shown in this repo but is describe in:  [Duplicate an externally loaded HMAC key](https://github.com/salrashid123/tpm2/tree/master/tpm2_duplicate#duplicate-an-externally-loaded-hmac-key)
+   This flow is not shown in this repo but is describe in:  [Duplicate an externally loaded HMAC key](https://github.com/salrashid123/tpm2/tree/master/tpm2_duplicate#duplicate-an-externally-loaded-hmac-key) and using [tpmcopy](https://github.com/salrashid123/tpmcopy)

 This repo shows how to do `1`